ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 previously sent access token request, as the request may specify the resource server with which C wants to communicate.

-An example access token response fromt eh AS to the client is depicted in
+An example access token response from the AS to the client is depicted in
 {{rpk-authorization-response-example}}.

 ~~~~~~~~~~